3-D breast ultrasound

 somo-v Automated Breast Ultrasound system (ABUS)

 More than 40 percent of women have dense breast tissue, which makes tumors harder to see with mammography alone.
-To improve detection, Community Hospital offers a 3-D breast ultrasound in conjunction with routine screening mammography.
+To improve detection, Community Hospital offers a 3-D Automated Breast Ultrasound (ABUS) in conjunction with routine screening mammography.

 Should you have a 3-D ultrasound?
 Your mammography provider can tell you whether you have dense breast tissue and could potentially benefit from additional screening.
-Beginning in April 2013, providers in California will be required to notify women when their mammograms show that they have dense breast tissue.
+Beginning in April 2013, providers in California were required to notify women when their mammograms show that they have dense breast tissue.

 What to expect